Current Scholars

 Yasmein Asfour

-Yasmein Asfour is a Junior from Chicago, Illinois pursuing a major in Computer Engineering.
+Yasmein Asfour is a Senior from Chicago, Illinois pursuing a major in Computer Engineering.
 She currently leads the avionics team for GW ROCKET, is involved in outreach for IEEE, and serves on the Clark philanthropy committee.
 Yasmein gained valuable experience through a Python internship at Sitech in the summer of 2023 and further honed her skills during a data analytics and AI internship with Zain Group in the summer of 2024.
 Recently, Yasmein spent a semester abroad in Ireland, enriching her global perspective and commitment to making a positive impact in her field.

 Headshot of James Ashby